fchoi0505/Credit_Risk_Analysis/README.md

 ## Summary:

 Using the different resampling algorithms with Logistic Regressions did not have significantly different performance.
 And all four techniques were poor performers in predicting credit risk.
 Oversampling, Undersampling, or a combination of the two only produced Balanced Accuracy scores ranging from 54% to 66%.
-The Balanced Random Forest Classifier and the Easy Ensemble AdaBoost Classifier machine learning models significantly increased the Balanced Accuracy scores to to 79% and 93% respectively.
-Not only did the Easy Ensemble AdaBoost Classifier have the highest Balanced Accuracy score, but also the highest Precision and Recall for "high-risk" customers, making it the best model to proceed with the predict credit risk.
+The Balanced Random Forest Classifier and the Easy Ensemble AdaBoost Classifier machine learning models significantly increased the Balanced Accuracy scores to 79% and 93% respectively.
+Additionally, Precision helps us if there are high costs associated with False Positives while Recall helps us if there is high cost associated with False Negatives.
+The Easy Ensemble AdaBoost Classifier had the highest Balanced Accuracy score, but also the highest recall for "high-risk" ("high-risk" predicted as "low-risk" is higher cost error for the lending company).
+For "low-risk" customers, this model also had the highest Precision and Recall ("low-risk" predicated as "high-risk" is lower cost error for the lending company).
+Based the accuracy score and also looking at precision and recall scores, the Easy Ensemble AdaBoost Classifier is the best model to proceed with to predict credit risk.